 Following the steak theme, all the hotels in my area (and I mean about 3 hours drive in every direction) had the same selection of sauces for their steaks including pepper sauce, mushroom sauce, and Diane sauce.
 Diane was by far my favorite!

 Luckily it turned out to be a simple recipe with a tomato foundation, some fresh garlic, and cream.
-Makes sense for quick and easy over the counter meals in pubs.
+Makes sense for quick and easy over-the-counter meals in pubs.

 6. Dutch Oven Roast Lamb

 Roasts were a common Sunday event in my house as we all returned home from our weekend adventures.
-Lamb often featured as one of these roasts.
+Lamb is often featured as one of these roasts.
 Now I am returning home on Sundays from my outdoor adventures tired and expected to cook, so definitely no Sunday roasts, but there are lots of Saturday camp roasts.